ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_tebaldi21esd.rst

 Variables
 ---------

-*Note: These are the variables tested and used in IPCC AR5.
-However, the code is flexible and in theory other va riables of the same kind can be used.*
+*Note: These are the variables tested and used in the original paper.
+However, the code is flexible and in theory other variables of the same kind can be used.*

 * tas (atmos, monthly mean, longitude latitude time)
 * pr (atmos, monthly mean, longitude latitude time)